uditbhaskar/MyMascott/README.md

 # MyMascot
-This is a simple mascot app that detects the different gestures on-screen and pans out different interactive animations accordingly.
+This is a simple mascot app that detects the different gestures on-screen and pans out different animations accordingly.
 Also prompts a sound and animation event in case of app being left ideal for 10 seconds.

 ## Gestures supported:-